dsc-courses/dsc106-2025-wi/syllabus.md

    3. Describe the weaknesses of this particular visualization.

-3. **Respond to 2 different visualization critiques from other students on Ed under the [Critiques][Critiques] category.** To receive credit, each response needs to have at least 2 paragraphs of around 3-4 sentences each.
-The paragraphs should:
+3. **Respond to 2 different visualization critiques from other students on Ed under the Critiques category.** To receive credit, each response needs to have at least 2 paragraphs of around 3-4 sentences each.
+The paragraphs
+   should:
    1. Explain what parts of the critique you agree and disagree with.
    2. Suggest an improvement for the visualization.
 You can sketch out your improved visualization or write a program to generate it.

-⚠️If you choose to fulfill lecture participation through option 2 or 3, you must make a **public** post on EdStem under the [Critiques][Critiques] category.
+⚠️If you choose to fulfill lecture participation through option 2 or 3, you must make a **public** post on EdStem under the Critiques category.
 In the title of your post or response, clearly state that it is being used as an opportunity to fulfill lecture participation.
 The deadline for submitting critiques to count for the corresponding week is **Sunday at 11:59 PM**.

-[Critiques]: TODO

 ### Labs